Slope86/QIRT/README.md

 ## License

-This QiskitExtension project is open source under the MIT license.
+This QIRT project is open source under the MIT license.
-However, the extensions that are installed separately are not part of the QiskitExtension project.
+However, the extensions that are installed separately are not part of the QIRT project.
 They all have their own licenses!